motiwalam/TBL/README.md

 Functions are defined with the definition operator, `->`.
 The parameters of the function are given as a list on the left of the operator, and the body of the function is given on the right.

+There is also a variadic definition operator, `=>`.
+The semantics are identical to that of the normal definition, except the last parameter is a list that catches all excess arguments.

-Inside of a function, you can use the special symbol `&` to denote the function currently being defined, thus enabling recursion for anonymous functions.
+Inside of a function, you can use the special symbol `$` to denote the function currently being defined, thus enabling recursion for anonymous functions.
 Alternatively, assigning the function to a name that is then used inside of the function also does the same thing.

 Functions are applied with the application operator, `@`.
 The function appears on the left of the operator, and the arguments are passed as a list on the right of the operator.

+Functions can be partially applied with the `'` operator.

+This operator takes a single value, thereby transforming `f(x, y)` to `f(C, y)` where `C` is the supplied single value.
+The operator can also take a literal list, where the slots to be left empty are specified with an `_`, so that `f'[_, 6]` transforms `f(x, y)` to `f(x, 6)`.

 ## Assignment
 A name can be associated with a value through the assignment operator, `:`.